 B3 Maximizing Response Rates

 Our goal for the internet access survey is to achieve an overall response rate of 50 percent.
 We feel that this is a likely response rate for this survey for numerous reasons.
 First, we plan to use a proven data collection methodology (mailer survey with locating and follow-up with second mailing to nonrespondents).
 Second, to reduce the respondent burden, we have kept the length of the questionnaire to a minimum (5 minutes).
-Third, stakeholder organization EveryoneOn has provided Chromebooks for a lottery articipating households, which HUD anticipates will significantly boost participation.
+Third, stakeholder organization EveryoneOn has provided Chromebooks for a lottery anticipating households, which HUD anticipates will significantly boost participation.
 PHAs are also planning to perform targeted outreach to households identified as part of the sample.
 Participation in the baseline survey is voluntary.

 B4 Tests of Procedures or Methods

 The baseline survey was designed by HUD’s Office of Policy Development and Research with in consultation with HUD’s Office of Public and Indian Housing; HUD’s contracted research organization, Insight Policy Research; EveryoneOn, a national nonprofit working to eliminate the digital divide; and the communities participating in ConnectHome.
 These stakeholders reviewed to ensure the instrument is clear, flows well, is as concise as possible, and covers the essential baseline information.
+At the recommendation of OMB/OIRA a pre-test was done on the instrument designed in December 2015.
+We administered to a small sample of residents at the Washington, DC housing authority (DCHA).
+This same instrument was also administered from January 2015 to June of 2016 to a random sample of ConnectHome residents in the 28 targeted communities.

 B5 Statistical Consultation and Information Collection Agents

 HUD’s Office of Policy Development and Research is designing the evaluation in coordination with communities and HUD’s contractor, Insight Policy Research.
-Ronald M. Hill will serve as GTR and Chase S. Sackett will be the GTM over the contractor with the Program Director: Carol S. Star who is Director of the Program Evaluation Division in PD&R. Insight team members have experience in qualitative and quantitative research, survey design, and data collection and analysis related to low-income populations.
+Ronald M. Hill (202) 402-7073 will serve as GTR and Chase S. Sackett (202) 402-2405will be the GTM over the contractor with the Program Director: Carol S. Star who is Director of the Program Evaluation Division in PD&R (202) 402-6139.
+Insight team members have experience in qualitative and quantitative research, survey design, and data collection and analysis related to low-income populations.